ewolff/microservice-kubernetes/HOW-TO-RUN.md

 service "hystrix-dashboard" exposed
 ```

+An alternative is to use the command `kubectl apply -f
+microservices.yaml` .
+This command takes the description of the
+services and deployments from the file `microservices.yaml` and
+creates them if they do not already exist.
+The YAML uses the images
+from the Docker Hub account `ewolff`.
+You will need to modify the YAML
+if you want to use different images.

 That deploys the images.
 It creates Pods.
 Pods might contain one or
 many Docker containers.
 In this case each Pod contains just one
 Docker container.